modernsoftware/learn-csharp/design-patterns/solid.md

     }
 }
 ```
+**Output**
 ```
 The total pension contribution is 50
 ```

-The child classes now implement interfaces that are relevant to its operation.
+The child classes now implement interfaces that are only relevant to its operation.

 ## D - Dependency inversion principle

 This principle tells you not to write any tightly coupled code.
 It focuses on the approach where the higher classes are not dependent on the lower classes, but instead, depend upon the abstraction of the lower classes.

+Consider the following tightly coupled code.

 ```csharp
 using System;